PC-Ngumoha/alx-system_engineering-devops/0x00-shell_basics/README.md

 </code>
 </p>

-press ENTER
+press ENTER.

 ### 4-listmorefiles
 This script will, on invocation, list out the full details (i.e read-write permissions, owner details, group details, size, date and time of creation/update, name of file) of all the files and/or sub-directories in the working directory, including the directories and/or files whose name begin with a "." (which are usually hidden).
-In order to use it, open up a terminal and tyoe:
+In order to use it, open up a terminal and type:

 <p align="center">
 <code>